agentgt/jirm/README.md

 AND test.long_prop = 100 -- {testAmount}
 ```

-Yes the above is real SQL with out any placeholders that would break normal SQL parsing.
+Yes the above is real SQL without any placeholders that would break normal SQL parsing.
 We use comments on the end of the line to indicate a place holder.
 You can read more about it
 [here](https://github.com/agentgt/jirm/tree/master/jirm-core#sql-placeholder-parser).